agl-alexglopez/multithreading-with-mazes/README.md

 		choose a random point in the divide for a path gap

-		update the current cell's height
+		update the current chamber's height

 		push the chamber after the divide onto the stack